Combos Browse all Suggest

 Whenever Wharf Infiltrator deals combat damage to a player, you may draw a card.
 If you do, discard a card.

-Whenever you discard a creature card, you may .
-If you, put a 3/2 colorless Eldrazi Horror creature token onto the battlefield.
+Whenever you discard a creature card, you may pay .
+If you do, create a 3/2 colorless Eldrazi Horror creature token.

 I'd start by identifying what you want the main goal of your deck to be.
 I see two main ideas here that could be built around.